2005-PriyanshuSaini/AutoSocial-AI/README.md

 ## ✨ Features

 - Monitors a folder for file changes
-- Generates text content using AI
+- Generates text content using AI (multiple models: ChatGPT, Gemini, Llama)
 - Can create short posts (e.g. Twitter, LinkedIn) or long posts (e.g. blogs)
 - Can post to multiple platforms
 - Option to post instantly or on a schedule
+- Session-based summaries for grouped changes
+- Custom content submission and approval workflow

 ---

 ## ⚙️ How It Works

 1. You give AutoSocial AI access to your project folder.
-2. It checks for updates or changes in the codebase.
+2. It monitors file changes and detects updates.
 3. Based on the changes, it generates a post like:

    > Added login system using FastAPI + JWT.
 Working well! 🔐